jona799t/python-hotbit/README.md

 ```

 ### Depth Query
-Query ask and bid prices and amount
+Query ask and bid prices and amount.
 ```python
 market = "ADA/USDT"
 client.depthQuery(market)
 ```

 ### Market List
-Retreve a list over all markets
+Retrieve a list of all markets.
 ```python
 client.marketList()
 ```

 ### Allticker
-Retreve a list over all tickers
+Retreve a list over all tickers.
 ```python
 client.allticker()
 ```

 ### HTTP
 This only works when using the official API.
-Endpoints can be found here: https://hotbitex.github.io/slate/docs/spot/v2/en
+Endpoints can be found here: https://hotbitex.github.io/slate/docs/spot/v2/en.
 ```python
 urlPath = "/p2/balance.query"
 payload = 'assets=[]'